jabberjabberjabber/transfermaker/README.md

 # TransferMaker

-This application greatly simplifies the process of turning an image into a print.
+This application greatly simplifies the process of turning an image into a print for HTV transfers.

 **Note: This is a work in progress!
 Use the issues for any bugs or feature request or discussions for any questions.**